T-duality and the exotic chiral de Rham complex: The case of trivial bundles

 Under $\tau^{\text{ch}}$, we have $\tau^{\text{ch}}(G_0) = G^M_0 + (:\widehat{A} \partial \theta:)_{1}$; note that the second term lowers weight by one.
 We can correct this by adding the operator $ -(:\widehat{A} \partial \theta:)_{1} + (:\widehat{A} \partial \theta:)_{0}$, which commutes with $\tau^{\text{ch}}(G_0)$.
 Setting this is easily seen to be a contracting homotopy for $D_{\widehat{Z}, \widehat{0}}$ in the sense that where $L_0$ is the conformal weight grading operator.
 It follows that in case of trivial bundles and fluxes, the positive weight cohomology of the exotic complex $(\cA^{\text{ch}, \widehat{0}}(\widehat{Z}), D_{\widehat{Z}, \widehat{0}})$ vanishes.
 Therefore $\tau^{\text{ch}}$ induces an isomorphism in cohomology in this case even though the intertwining property \eqref{intertwiningofd} still fails in positive weight.\\

-{\bf Acknowledgements}\\ Andrew Linshaw was partially supported by Simons Foundation Grant 635650.
+{\bf Acknowledgements}\\ Andrew Linshaw was partially supported by Simons Foundation Grant 635650 and National Science Foundation Grant DMS 2001484.
 Varghese Mathai was partially supported by funding from the Australian Research Council, through the Australian Laureate Fellowship FL170100020.
 The authors are grateful to Maxim Zabzine (Uppsala) for suggesting the problem solved in the paper.